Tasty Recipes for the Home Cook

 1. Remove the meat from the rotisserie chicken.
 Set the meat aside.

 2. Place the large pieces of bones into a 4-quart saucepan.
 Add onion wedges and garlic cloves.
 Add chicken broth, vegetable broth, and all the seasoning.
 Cover.
 Bring to a boil on high.
 Reduce heat to a simmer.
-Total cook time about 30 minutes.
+Total cook time: about 30 minutes.

-4. Strain broth through a fine mesh sieve set over 3.5 quart (minimum size) vessel.
+4. Strain broth through a fine mesh sieve set over a 3.5 quart (minimum size) vessel.
 Return broth to the pan.
 You can also remove the solids directly from the pan with a kitchen spider.
 Make sure to remove any small bones from the broth.
 Discard garlic and bones.
-Reserve onion.
+Reserve the onion.

 6. Reseason to taste.
 Serve with toppings over the soup.